Surfin' Bird: In popular culture

 The song has been used in various films, including Pink Flamingos (1972), Back to the Beach (1987), Full Metal Jacket (1987), Home for the Holidays (1995), Fred Claus (2007), The Villain (2009), The Big Year (2011) and Woody Woodpecker (2017).

 "Surfin' Bird" was frequently played on Detroit radio and TV stations over the summer of 1976 during segments featuring the Tigers' 21-year old rookie sensation Mark Fidrych.
 Fidrych was nicknamed "The Bird" because of his supposed resemblance to Sesame Streets Big Bird character, and because of his cartoonish antics on the mound, which included talking to the ball between pitches.
 Fidrych was named American League Rookie of the Year in 1976, and finished second in the voting for the American League Cy Young Award.

 A cover of "Surfin' Bird" was used in the first episode of the 1989 series The Super Mario Bros.
 Super Show!, "The Bird!
 The Bird!"
 As with all cover songs from the show, later releases of the episode replaced the song with generic music.
 A separate cover of the song was also the theme song of the 1998 animated series Birdz.

 The song is prominently featured in the 2008 Family Guy season 7 episode "I Dream of Jesus", in which Peter Griffin (Seth MacFarlane) overhears the song at a diner and remembers it as his favorite childhood song.
-He proceeds to annoy his family by taking the record from the diner and obsessively playing the song virtually nonstop for the rest of the episode.
+He proceeds to annoy his family by taking the record from the diner and playing the song virtually nonstop for the rest of the episode.
 "Surfin' Bird" has since become a recurring gag on the show.